Pranavv361/cs5293sp23-project0/README.md

 # Project - Extracting Incidents from Norman Police Department pdf file on website

 Assumptions:
-1. Nature of Incidents field contains values which are of a kind shown below.
+1. Nature of Incidents field contains values which are of Start Case, Title Case, camelCase, sentence case etc.
-   This Sentence Is Called As Start Case.
-   This Sentence is Called as Title Case. this Sentence Is Called As camelCase.
-   This sentence is called as sentence case. this_sentence_is_called_as_snake_case. this-sentence-is-called-as-kebab-case

 Bugs:
-1. If the field starts with a word ALL CAPS, then the word will be concatenated to th Address field.
+1. If the Nature of Incident field starts with a word  in ALL CAPS, then the word will be concatenated to th Address field.